 - a.
 Updated Appendix B to add more information on the City's land use controls and how they do or do not impact housing development to tie them to the proposed programs. - b.
 Updated the constraints analysis to evaluate open space requirements in the R-3 zone and design review constraints and amended policies H1.8 and H1.13 accordingly. - c.
-Added additional information about the General Plan Update (GPU) and how Measure Y will be addressed as part of the GPU adoption process in 2023/24.

-6. Goals, Policies and Programs:
+Added additional information about the General Plan Update (GPU) and how Measure Y will be addressed as part of the GPU adoption process in 2023/24. - 6.
+Goals, Policies and Programs: - a.

-- a.
 Updated and clarified timelines for various programs. - b.
 Implementation timelines were revised for various programs per HCD's comments, with many of the implementation timelines moved up to the front end of the Housing Cycle. - c.
 Added two new policies to Goal H1 (Production) and one new policy to Goal H4 (Promotion).
 Many of the policies and program measures under all five goals were revised to provide additional clarity and to address constraints.

-The draft resolution for the Commission's recommendation on the adoption of the Housing Element (Attachment 1) references the draft City Council resolution (Attachment 2), which demonstrates how the Housing Element conforms with state law.
+The draft resolution for the City Council's adoption of the Housing Element (Attachment 1) demonstrates how the Housing Element conforms with State law.
 Specifically, Exhibit A shows how the Housing Element conforms with each applicable provision in the State's housing element statutes, and Exhibit B provides a response to each of HCD's comments.